-The DHS OIG investigates fraud and abuses including, but not limited to, the following:
+The DHS (Department of Health Services) OIG (Office of Inspector General) investigates fraud and abuses including, but not limited to, the following:

-- Billing Medicaid for services or equipment that were not provided. - Submitting false applications for a DHS-funded assistance program such as Medicaid, BadgerCare Plus, WIC, or FoodShare. - Trafficking FoodShare benefits. - Crime, misconduct, and/or mismanagement by a DHS employee, official, or contractor.
+- Billing Medicaid for services or equipment that were not provided. - Submitting false applications for a DHS-funded assistance program such as Medicaid, BadgerCare Plus, WIC (Special Supplemental Nutrition Program for Women, Infants, and Children), or FoodShare. - Trafficking FoodShare benefits. - Crime, misconduct, and/or mismanagement by a DHS employee, official, or contractor.